tonyahowe/LiC/README.md

 Some questions we're working on...

 ## Manifold
-It seems to me that Manifold is great for straightforward group annotate-able stand-alone texts, though it seems that one can make “collections” which might be useful for us.
-However, out of the box it doesn’t allow:
-Page images (at least, from the html; see the Frankenstein TP as an example.
+Manifold is great for straightforward group annotate-able stand-alone texts, and the “collections” feature might be useful for us.
+However, out of the box it doesn’t allow: page images (at least, from the html or xml; see the Frankenstein TP as an example.
 The [page] link that ought to work in the HTML doesn’t, and the added resource was just that--added) selecting-->coursepacks/anthologies working directly from/with the TEI files.
 (The Frankenstein text is created from the HTML that Oxygen created when I transformed from XML)